NixOS/rfcs/README.md

 # Nix RFCs (Request For Comments)

-Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.
+Many ideas, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Nix community.
+Some ideas though are "substantial", and we ask that these be put through a bit of a public process and produce a consensus among the Nix community.

 ## When this process is followed